ai-se/softgoals/weekly-reports/2016-02-05/ahp/sample.md

 |  24  | XXX coordinates and internal client does whatever(17) |   goal   |   1   |  1   | 0.03894 |
 +------+-------------------------------------------------------+----------+-------+------+---------+
 ```

+##Assumptions
+- There are 24 leaf nodes as a result the decision space has 2^24 options.
+Differential Evolution is not possible to find the ideal pareto frontier.
+Thus I had to assume 3 of the 24 nodes to be **always satisfied** to get the pareto frontier.
+- The three nodes considered were "Access Control Assessed", "Access Control Pilot" and "Monitoring Pilot"